Cyborg-Ved/NewInDocker1.13/README.md

       --with-registry-auth    Send registry authentication details to Swarm agents [root@vm1 ~]#
 ```
+Take old version compose file and change in to version 2 to 3 in `docker-compose.yml`.

+we have to take https://github.com/cloudyuga/rsvpapp.git

+Clone a repository from github
 ```
 [root@vm1 ~]# git clone https://github.com/cloudyuga/rsvpapp.git
 Cloning into 'rsvpapp'...